Hazem-M-Abdelaziz/vector_v1/README.md

 1. Local PC connected to the controller and sending cmds to the high level control of the robot.
 2. rpi mounted on the hardware (acts as the high level control)
-3. arduino borad connected using serial usb to the rpi (acts as the low level control)
+3. arduino board connected using serial usb to the rpi (acts as the low level control)
 4. Servo motor for steering
 5. Dc motor for rear drive
 6. Power setup for controllers and actuators.